chaturvedi-lab/Introductory-data-analyses-with-R/data_analyses_steps.md

 round(pi, 6)
 round(pi,+ 6)
 ```
-4. Scripts
+**4. Scripts**
 * We can use different kind of editors to write scripts for R.

 * We can write it in text editor.

 * We can write it in the terminal.

-5. Interface
+**5. Interface**

 For longer analyses (and for this course), it’s better to type code into a script and then run it.
 In base R;
-• Windows: File | New script, CTRL-R to run lines or regions
+* Windows: File | New script, CTRL-R to run lines or regions
-• Mac: File | New Document, command-return to run
+* Mac: File | New Document, command-return to run
-• Some other text editors offer this: Emacs, Tinn, WinEDT,JGR, Eclipse.
+* Some other text editors offer this: Emacs, Tinn, WinEDT,JGR, Eclipse.
 RStudio has a script editor and data viewer

-6. Reading in data - text, csv
+**6. Reading in data - text, csv**
 Ability to read in data is assumed.
 But to illustrate commands, and show some less-standard approaches, we’ll review reading in:
-• Text files, comma separated files
+* Text files, comma separated files
-• Other statistics packages datasets
+* Other statistics packages datasets
-• Web pages
+* Web pages

 ```bash
 ## read in the text file ####